nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 User inputs a number
 > 1a1.
-Task Manager marks that as done, and prints the task out again Use case ends
+Task Manager marks that as done, and prints the task out again <br>
+  Use case ends

 2a.
 A list of unique tasks was found
 > 2a1.
-TaskManager shows a lists of those tasks, and asks the user which task they would like to mark as done
+TaskManager shows a lists of those tasks, and asks the user which task they would like to mark as done <br>
 > Use case ends

 2b.
 No list of unique tasks was found
 > 2b1.
-TaskManager tells user that no tasks was found, and they can enter another string or use the list function to mark task as done.
+TaskManager tells user that no tasks was found, and they can enter another string or use the list function to mark task as done. <br>
 > Use case resumes at step 1 <br>